21st November, 2022

 Allowing your brain and body time to switch off from your business, rest and recharge allows time for important mental processes.
 Down time rejuvenates our mental reserves of motivation and productivity, and allows for drawing connections and critical conclusions which can only occur when the mind is at rest.

-Even if your ‘holiday’ at Christmas time is limited to a few public holidays, there are things you can do to switch off.
+Even if your ‘holiday’ at Christmas time is limited to a few public holidays, there are real benefits that can only come once you manage to switch off.

 Here are three suggestions for allowing your brain and body some time to breathe.